rhanton/react-pageable-table/README.md

 the `onPageChange` handler ([see below](#page-change-handler) or view the [example](example/app/scripts/app.js) for details).

 Pageable table will expect the server response to look like the following in order to properly construct pagination links.
-Notice the actual data is contained within the "contents" property.
+Notice the actual data is contained within the `contents` property.
 Then we have pagination related properties.

 ```javascript
 {